 |Well: 160 F/70 C||30 minutes per pound||20 minutes per pound|

 Test the temperature of your roast at the center of the meat, away from the bone (if there is one).
 This will be the coolest part of the meat.
-Remove the prime rib from the grill or smoker 5 degrees F or 2 1/2 degrees C below the desired final temperature.
+Remove the prime rib from the grill or smoker 5 F/2 1/2 C below the desired final temperature.
 Immediately wrap it in aluminum foil, cover it with a towel, and place it in a warm space for 10 minutes.
 This resting time will allow the juices and temperature to distribute, bringing the final temperature up and the meat to perfection.

 Grilling a Prime Rib